alhog/LanguageTransformer/README.md

 ## **Create a Grammar**:
 A grammar is a set of rules that specify how words and phrases can be combined to form sentences.
 In the case of a new language, you would need to create a new grammar that includes all of the grammatical rules of your language.

+**Creating a grammar system for your new language is a complex task that involves several steps.**

+*Here’s a high-level overview of the process:*

+**Define the Grammar Rules:** The grammar of a language defines the set of rules that specify how words and phrases should be structured to form valid sentences.
+This includes things like the order of words in a sentence, the use of punctuation, and the structure of complex phrases.

+**Create a Parsing System:** A parsing system is used to analyze a sentence and determine its structure according to the grammar rules.
+This could involve creating a parse tree that represents the structure of the sentence.

+**Handle Ambiguity:** Some sentences may have multiple valid parse trees according to the grammar rules.
+You’ll need to decide how to handle these cases.
+This could involve defining rules for choosing between multiple possible parse trees, or it could involve allowing the ambiguity to remain.

+**Test and Refine:** Once you have defined your grammar and created your parsing system, you will need to test it to make sure it works as expected.
+This could involve parsing a variety of sentences and checking that the parse trees match your expectations.
+Based on your testing, you may need to refine your grammar rules or your parsing system.

 ## **Develop a Translation System**:
 If you want your language to be usable, you will need to develop a system for translating between your new language and other existing languages.
 This could involve creating a bilingual dictionary, developing machine learning models for translation, or some combination of the two.